rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 * doing corona -> I would get utf8 decoding errors coz chinese/arabic/hindi characters would pass through.
 Had to mannually delete them by identifyig where they came.

+* people writing with abbreviations and typos also cause problems.

 **NOTES = CONFIG.PY ka topic was not giving anything interesting.** SO I started with seearch params like:
 "brexit and economy
 brexit ADN politics